ChaitanayaKulkarni/nvmftests/README.md

        add any new functionality to the framework please modify core classes for each component and propagate new interfaces to the top level (in host.py/target.py).
-On the target side, we have subsystem(s), namespace(s), and port(s) which is mainly configured using configfs.
+On the target side, we have subsystem(s), namespace(s), and port(s) which is configured using configfs.
-       For detailed class hierarchy please look into Documentation/index.html.
+       For detailed class hierarchy please look into documentation.
     3.2.
 Testcase class:-
         NVMeOFTest :- Base class for each testcase, contains common functions.
+                      Each testcase is direct or indirect subclass of NVMeOFTest.
+Testcase class consumes the host and target classes mentioned in the 3.1 to build the NVMeOF subsystems.
+    3.3 Directory Structure
+        Following is the quick overview of the directory structure :- .
+        |-- nvmf          :- NVMF core test framework files.
+        |   |-- host      :- NVMF host core files.
+        |   |-- misc      :- miscellaneous files.
+        |   |-- target    :- NVMF target core files.
+        |-- tests         :- test cases.
+        |   |-- config    :- contains configuration JSON files.
+        |-- utils         :- Utility classes.
+            |-- const     :- all constants definitions.
+            |-- diskio    :- diskio related wrappers.
+            |-- fs        :- fs related wrappers.
+            |-- shell     :- shell command related wrappers.
+            |-- log       :- module logger helpers.

 4. Adding new testcases
 -----------------------

     4.1.
 Please refer host or target template testcase.
     4.2.
 Copy the template file with your testcase name.
     4.3.
-Update the class name with testcase name.
+Update the class name with testcase name, this has to be unique.
     4.4.
 Update the test case function name.
     4.5.
 If necessary update the core files and add new functionality.
     4.6.
 Add testcase main function to determine success or failure.